antaz/hikari/README.md

 ## Building

 `hikari` currently only works on FreeBSD and Linux.
 This will likely change in the future when more systems adopt Wayland.
+When building directly from the repository, breaking changes might be encountered.
+These are documented in the `UPDATING` file which should be consulted before updating to a newer build.

 ### Dependencies